-1. Pretend you are already living on your retirement income before retirement
+- Pretend you are on a retirement budget

 - Seek out professional counsel regarding when to take Social Security

 Social Security is complex, especially when you consider spousal benefits.
 While your local Social Security office can answer your questions, they are not obliged to counsel you on maximizing your benefits.
 Obviously, people are missing out on this significant income stream given the largest percentage of people start benefits at age 62.
 The best thing to do is to seek professional counsel who can analyze different scenarios and inform you of which strategy makes the most sense.